-TRL's Compliance function reports to the Risk & Audit Committee and Risk Management Committee, as well as to TransRe's group Compliance department.
+TRL's Compliance function reports to the Risk Management Committee and the Risk & Audit Committee, as well as to TransRe's group Compliance department.
 The Compliance function is responsible for reporting to senior management any breaches of, or non-compliance with, its policy or any other relevant policy, rules and regulations.
 The Compliance function has sufficient authority to carry out its functions on its own initiative without obstruction from management and other staff members.